jferson1089/Project3/readme.md

 ### Project Idea and Initial Planning

-By the end of Day 1 of Project Week, you need to submit:
+By the end of Day 1 you need to submit:

 1. Your project idea (a brief 2-3 sentence description of your app)
 2. A list of your models and their properties

-These and any other planning assets (wireframes, user stories, etc) should go inside a `planning/` directory inside at least one of your project repositories.
+These and any other planning assets (wireframes, user stories, etc) should go inside a `planning/` directory inside your `backend` project repository.
 Planning and Process is one category by which we will be [evaluating your project](./evaluation.md).

 ### Final Application

-Your project is due on the last day of Project Week (the exact date is in your course calendar).
+Your project is due on the last day of Project Week.
 Create an issue on this repo containing:

 - A link to your deployed application
 - A link to your Project 3 Github repositories (Do not fork this repo)